 I have here a few new works of my dear friend Rosemarie with make up by Ivory Raine, using a new technique in preperation for some new changes in my life.

-Next month I will be enrolling at Central Saint Martins as a PhD student in Fashion History, my research question is ‘Why does the image of the Sad Girl sell?’.
-I will be focusing on melancholy in fashion photography, how it became a norm and what it means culturally (more posts on this soon).
+I've enrolled at Central Saint Martins as a PhD student in Fashion History, my research question is ‘Why Does the Image of the Sad Model Sell?’.
+I will be focusing on melancholy in fashion photography, how it became a norm and what it means culturally.

 The question is related directly to my livelihood and life’s work as a whole, something that really moved me to start this was a quote from Burroughs.